jsdealy/latin/miscellae/guideToLatinConversation.md

 than yourselj ; be he weaker, spare him; he he stronger, then spare yourself.

-Turpe est aliquid loqui, aliud sentire ; quanto tur- pius aliud scribere, aliud sentire.
+Turpe est aliquid loqui, aliud sentire ; quanto turpius aliud scribere, aliud sentire.

 It is a disgrace to say one thing and think another ; hut how much more disgraceful to write one thing